 Employees' investment in the firm, as noted previously (supra note 116 and accompanying text), is primarily in the form of "human capital"-skills they have developed over the years that are largely specific to the particular firm, and may not be as useful to other firms.
-Often, the employee is encouraged to develop these skills in exchange for wage increases, but often the employee has not been compensated in sense, then, shareholders may be arrogating to themselves part of the firm-specific capital investment of others; mainly employees, but possibly creditors and others as well.
-And, even in those cases in which management may be tempted to recommend a transaction that is at too low a price, a fully diversified shareholder is protected against this sort of firm-specific risk.
-169
+Often, the employee is encouraged to develop these skills in exchange for wage increases, but often the employee has not been compensated in full for the higher skill level.
+In part, the employee has relied on the implicit promise of certain benefits that may be endangered if the firm is taken over and the employee discharged, or the pension fund used in part to finance the takeover.
+In that way, the then, shareholders may be arrogating to themselves part of the firm-specific capital investment of others; mainly employees, but possibly creditors and others as well.168 And, even in those cases in which management may be tempted to recommend a transaction that is at too low a price, a fully diversified shareholder is protected against this sort of firm-specific risk.169